-Today’s POP RESCUE from a fate unknown is the hit 2002 debut solo album Justified by Justin Timberlake.
+Today’s POP RESCUE from a fate unknown is the hit 2002 debut solo album Justified by former-NSYNC member Justin Timberlake.
+Is this album a Justified purchase, or should you Cry a River at the money you wasted?
+Read on…

 This 14 track album opens with a great Spanish sound, and that perfectly ushers in Señorita.
 Pharrell Williams provides some additional vocals here (he has 7 writing credits on this album, and numerous production/musician credits), but Justin unmistakably owns this song.
 This song is also somewhat RnB tinged and at times sounds like Justin is channeling Michael Jackson.
 There’s also a great male vs female question/answer section, which feels like a great musical throwback, and one that no doubt would help this song in radio/clubs when this track became the fourth and final single from the album, The video really compliments it.